5 Creative Ways to Make Homebuying Affordable

 One highly respected housing nonprofit is Habitat for Humanity, which has helped millions of people around the world build and renovate their homes since launching in 1976.

 Habitat sells affordable housing to low-income households.
 The homes are typically built by volunteers to keep their prices down.
 Sweat equity may also be an option, such as by offering your time to help build the house.
 Can’t swing a hammer to save your life?
 Don’t sweat it.
 Habitat offers a range of options.
-You might even be able to help out at a Habitat ReStore (a home improvement shop that sells donated items at low costs).
+You might even be able to help out at Habitat ReStore (a home improvement shop that sells donated items at low costs).

 4. Cooperative housing